KoKoLates/QT_learning/README.md

 > winddeployqy.exe release whole path
 ```
 ## Project
-Some projects of learning Qt in c++ language.
+Some projects of learning Qt in C++ language.